stuartellis/stuartellis-site-hugo/content/articles/minikube.md

 If Minikube runs on a Linux operating system, it can set up Kubernetes directly on this system, instead of creating a virtual machine.
 In this case, you must install a container run-time on the host system yourself.

-In either case, Minikube uses _kubeadm_ to set up the Kubernetes installation on the target machine.
+In either case, Minikube uses _kubeadm_ to set up a Kubernetes cluster on the target machine.
 First, Minikube installs the minimum set of Kubernetes components to operate a cluster, including the _etcd_ and _kubelet_ services.
 All of the other components of Kubernetes are then deployed as containers on the cluster, such as the API server and the Scheduler.

+Finally, Minikube creates a kubectl context called _minikube_.
+This means that the copy of kubectl on the host system automatically connects to the Minikube cluster.

+You can use Minikube to set up several different Kubernetes clusters on the same host system.

 # Setting up Minikube on macOS